HOW TO BECOME A VOLUNTEER

 Successful applicants will be invited to schedule a brief phone interview during a weekday between 9:00am-5:00pm.
 This will help us to better get to know you and your goals.
 A reference check will be completed following.

 You will be required to attend a full day of in-class/online training where you will learn about your role as a volunteer.
-The training lasts up to 7.5 hours and will be held on a Saturday.
+The training lasts up to 7 hours and is held every few months.

 Congratulations!
 At the end of the training program, you will be awarded a certificate and will begin your role as a volunteer!